NBISweden/workshop-reproducible-research/docs/docker.md

 Status: Downloaded newer image for ubuntu:latest
 ```

 You might have noticed that it downloaded five different layers with weird hashes as names ("660c48dd555d" and so on).
 This represents a very fundamental property of Docker images that we'll get back to in just a little while.
-For now let's just look at our new collection of Docker images:
+For now let's just look at our new and growing collection of Docker images:

 ```no-highlight
 $ docker image ls